rcdenleybowers/scripts-stomatal-development/README.md

 # scripts-stomatal-development
 A collection of python scripts and the data they analyse that was used in my doctoral thesis, "The Economics of Stomatal Development"

-## Divided into four categories:
-1. original model:
-        ODE model generated to describe stomatal development using data from young, medium-aged and mature leaves.
-2. 8 - parameter model:
-        ODE model generated using data from young leaves, with seperate MC and GMC variables
-3. 6 - parameter model:
-        adapted from 2., with combined MC/GMC variable, SPC
-4. Energetics data:
-       scripts used to analyse energetics data.